 The Technology Division offers Associates in Applied Science degrees and certificates in Computer Science Technology and Electronic Engineering Technology.
 Students learn practical skills enabling them to go directly to work in high-tech sectors of local business and industry after graduation.

-The CST program offers an AAS Computer Science degree which includes courses in Cisco networking, network security, programming and database administration.
+The CST program offers an AAS Computer Science degree which includes courses in cybersecurity, database, IT, networking, programming, and virtualization.
 The EET program offers an AAS degree in Electronics Engineering Technology which includes courses in robotics, automation, circuit design and communications.

 - Computer Science

 - Industrial Engineering